cisagov/Malcolm/README.md

 While Moloch provides very nice visualizations, especially for network traffic, [Kibana](https://www.elastic.co/guide/en/kibana/current/getting-started.html) (an open source general-purpose data visualization tool for Elasticsearch) can be used to create custom visualizations (tables, charts, graphs, dashboards, etc.) using the same data.

-The Kibana container can be accessed over HTTPS on port 5601 (eg., [https://localhost:5601](https://localhost:5601) if you are connecting locally).
+The Kibana container can be accessed at [https://localhost/kibana/](https://localhost/kibana/) if you are connecting locally.
 Several preconfigured dashboards for Zeek logs are included in Malcolm's Kibana configuration.

 The official [Kibana User Guide](https://www.elastic.co/guide/en/kibana/current/index.html) has excellent tutorials for a variety of topics.